Anti-clericalism: Europe

+During the Protestant Reformation, anti-clericalism resulted from opposition to the political and economic privileges of the clergy.

 France

 Revolution

 The Civil Constitution of the Clergy was passed on July 12, 1790, requiring all clerics to swear allegiance to the French government and, by extension, to the increasingly anti-clerical National Constituent Assembly.
 All but seven of the 160 bishops refused the oath, as did about half of the parish priests.
 Persecution of the clergy and of the faithful was the first trigger of the rebellion; the second being conscription.
 Nonjuring priests were exiled or imprisoned and women on their way to Mass were beaten in the streets.